Ignite-Laboratories/Enigmaneering/enigma1/E1S1 - Binary Waveforms.md

 Feel free to experiment with the input values and witness the output waveforms change - genuinely, understanding how binary digits grow and shrink is _critical_ to understanding binary synthesis.
-For instance, the first thing you'll likely notice is that they shrink in bit-width _exponentially._
+For instance, the first thing you'll likely notice is that they grow in bit-width _exponentially._

+The next thing you'll notice is that the waveform is a sawtooth which plateaus at the midpoint of each sub-index, meaning that only half of each sub-index can even shrink it's bit length when counting from the bottom.

+We'll tackle that issue in the next solution.